sandeepny441/projects_PS/README.md

 # projects_PS

-A repo of various basic coding stuuff related to ML
+A repo of coding stuuff and statistics related to ML using python, pytorch, and R